-What is the Series 7 License?
+What Is the Series 7 License?

-In order to sell any type of security besides commodities and futures, financial services practitioners must pass the Series 7 exam.
+In order to sell any type of security besides commodities and futures, financial services practitioners must pass the Series 7 Exam.
 Officially, it’s called the General Securities Registered Representative Exam (GSRE).
 It covers various topics such as financial industry regulations and client communications, as well as different types of securities and their associated risks.

 If you’re working with someone holding a Series 7 license, you can expect them to have expert knowledge of the following topics:

 Series 7 financial advisors and other practitioners also specialize in building diversified, risk-assessed investment portfolios for their clients.
-Because the Series 7 exam weighs heavily on portfolio building and asset-allocation concepts, it’s best to seek these professionals when considering serious investing or retirement planning decisions.
+Because the Series 7 Exam weighs heavily on portfolio building and asset-allocation concepts, it’s best to seek these professionals when considering serious investing or retirement planning decisions.

-Why is the Series 7 License Important?
+Why Is the Series 7 License Necessary?

 Beyond extensive industry knowledge, financial professionals with Series 7 certifications must live up to stricter standards than unlicensed ones.
 FINRA enforces strict regulations Series 7-licensed professionals must abide by in order to keep their jobs and serve their clients as best they can.

 As you can see, those with Series 7 licenses have strict standards to follow.
 These individuals can sell virtually any security.
 However, the Series 7 license does not allow these registered professionals to sell commodities, futures, real estate and life insurance products.
 In order to sell those types of investments and insurance, brokers need to secure other licenses.

-Financial Advisor Licenses
+Other Important Financial Advisor Licenses

 If you’re looking to work with a financial advisor, you may be confused by the different types of licenses and certifications they hold.
 Below, we list some common ones as well as what these credentials allow advisors to do.

 When you’re shopping around for a financial advisor, you should always seek what kind of licensing he or she holds.
-The Series 7 license stands out in the industry, because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
-This license not only allows them to sell most securities, but it also means they have extensive knowledge around financial topics.
+The Series 7 license stands out in the industry because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
+This license not only allows them to sell most securities, but it also means they have extensive knowledge of financial topics.
 FINRA administers the exam.
 Thus, those who hold this title must live up to strict standards when it comes to client relations.

 Tips on Searching for a Financial Advisor